Discussion in 'USA - Mountain' started by Igrok, Nov 13, 2018.

 ( i never claimed to be "normal". :chicken

-When I was young and poor, I road as much as possible even when it was awful weather.
+When I was young and poor, I rode as much as possible even when it was awful weather.
 The coldest I can

 remember was under 20° F. I was working 3rd shift and had to scrape frost off the Vetter Quicksilver fairing